Why internal branding matters.

 0-3 ‘yes’

 Getting your teams aligned with your brand values should be a priority for your business.
 Work to embed your values into processes and behaviours and encourage leaders to lead by example.
 You’ll soon start seeing the benefits.
+We would recommend starting with an immersive employee brand workshop to understand if the values you have align with your people and truly reflect who you are as a business.

 4-6 ‘yes’

-You’re certainly getting there!
+You clearly recognise the importance of internal branding.
 However, there’s still room for improvement.
 Explore the areas where you’re falling short and create an internal brand strategy that will be the envy of your competitors.

 7-8 ‘yes’